MrRdm/micro-virtualhosts/README.md

 Clone and drop the project master file into the root of your web server

-Start your SQL server and import the database located in :    /micro-virtualhosts/app/database/virtualhosts.sql
+Start your SQL server and import the database located at :    /micro-virtualhosts/app/database/virtualhosts.sql

 ## Contributors :